Colours at St Paul’s Pre-School

 We provide healthy snacks every day.

 All the choices are following the government Healthy Eating advice.
-Also we tailored the food base on needs and diets for each child.
+We tailored the food base on needs and diets for each child too.

-At snack time we will encourage the children to keep on developing their fine motor skills.
-Cutting and spreading their own snack its a great time to give that chance.
+At snack time we will encourage the children to keep on developing their fine motor skills for that reason cutting and spreading their own snack its a good oprtunity to have a go.

 Role play